ben-zen/hugo-in-tui-tive/README.md

 I set out to ensure that the site was navigable and comprehensible with accessibility tools enabled; I've got Windows Narrator available to me right now, so that's my test-bench, and I aim for full keyboard accessibility of every element.

 ## Multi Section Supports (from flat)

+> [!NOTE]
+> This is from the previous repo and isn't exactly up to date, but it's mostly correct.
+I have not
+> yet edited this to match current behavior.

 If you use multi sections (with the concept from hugo), the RSS at bottom and *Recent* at side are ready for displaying those content.
 However, you will need to set up your menu at `config.toml` to point the hyperlink to proper destination.